JawadRasool042/Ezitech-Front-Page-Clone/README.md

 ## Features

-- **Responsive Layout:** Optimized for desktops, tablets, and mobile devices.
 - **Modern Design:** Recreated the look and feel of the EziTech.org homepage using clean, modern HTML and CSS.
 - **Interactive Elements:** Includes hover effects, navigation, and other interactive components similar to the original site.
 - **Cross-Browser Compatibility:** Tested across multiple browsers for consistent performance.